chadpierce/hackthebox/lame/lame-writeup.md

 ## Root flag

 I ran "whoami" and was surprised that I'd popped a root shell.
-The root flag was surpringly in the /root folder.
+The root flag was surprisingly in the /root folder.

 ## Endnotes